mlswg/mls-protocol/draft-ietf-mls-protocol.md

 An Add proposal is invalid if any of the following is true:

-* The KeyPackage is invalid according to {{keypackage-validation}}.
+* The KeyPackage is invalid for an Add proposal according to {{keypackage-validation}}.

-* The `leaf_node_source` of the LeafNode in the KeyPackage is not set to `key_package`.

-* The Credential in the LeafNode in the KeyPackage shares the same signature key with a Credential in any leaf of the group.
+* The Credential in the LeafNode in the KeyPackage has the same signature key as a Credential in any leaf of the group.

 * The LeafNode in the KeyPackage shares the same `encryption_key` with another LeafNode in the group.

-* The Credential in the KeyPackage represents a client already in the group according to the application (for example, identical KeyPackages or KeyPackages sharing the same Credential).
+* The Credential in the KeyPackage represents a client already in the group according to the application.

 An Add is applied after being included in a Commit message.
 The position of the Add in the list of proposals determines the leaf node where the new member will